-The purpose of this test is to assess the charging rate of the alternator in relation to the electrical load on the battery.
+The purpose of this test is to assess the controlled output of the alternator in relation to electrical load on the battery.

 Connection for diagnostic work will vary dependent on application.

 Technicians should whenever possible gain access to the test circuit without damage to seals and insulation.
 If this is not possible then make sure appropriate repairs are completed.

 General connection advice